arnaud-hennequin/ninjatooken/README.md

 Discover a world where ninjas are merciless.
 Suiton, Futon, Raiton, Doton, Katon...
 Each class have their specific powers, so choose yours carefully!

 Create your account to save your experience, join a clan, or participate in tournaments.

+Source code of the game (made with Unity 3D) is kept at https://gitlab.com/arnaud-hennequin/ninjatooken

 <p align="right">(<a href="#top">back to top</a>)</p>